xLauncherMvX/xlauncher-stage-1/xlauncher-staking-contract/README.md

 ### totalStakedValue

 `SingleValueMapper<BigUint>` that is being updated everytime funds are being added for staking or removed from staking.

+### relevant branches

+- z2i buy back `059-d-z2i-buy-back`
+- main-sc `main-sc`